wtrepair/HazelPBX/docs/freepbx-voipms-config.md

 ```

 **Important Notes:**
-- Replace "atlanta.voip.ms" with the server closest to your location
+- Replace "montreal10.voip.ms" with the server closest to your location
 - Replace "100000" with your 6-digit Main SIP Account User ID or Sub Account username
 - Replace "*****" with the password associated with the Main or Sub-account
 - Avoid using the '#' character in the password as it will cause authentication issues